haiku/website/content/guides/building/get-source-git.md

 git clone https://review.haiku-os.org/haiku
 ```

-<p>If you don't care about the commit history and want to keep the download small, try using the parameter `--depth` when cloning. `--depth 10` limits the history to the last 10 commits, for example.</p>
+If you don't care about the commit history and want to keep the download small, try using the parameter `--depth` when cloning. `--depth 10` limits the history to the last 10 commits, for example.

 <a name="dev_access"></a>
 <h3>Git Access - Contributors and patch submitters</h3>